Records management with

 Take company knowledge to your people.

-What is 360 Documents
+What are the benefits of 360 Documents

 360 Documents is a highly available Swiss document management system (DMS) and an audit-proof e-Archiving solution embedded in an office suite with sophisticated records retention and document lifecycle management functionalities for organizations with high accountability standards.